franzbu/HAeating/README.md

 * **Live Metrics:** Current temperature, heating valve opening percentage, and humidity.
 * **Target temp:** Current heating target temperature and the name of the currently active schedule.
 * **Event Info:** Swipe horizontally to view detailed information regarding the current or next heating event.
-* **Advanced:** Switching between the five different schedules (Standard, Holiday, Party, Temporary, Off) can, besides the general way of swiping and long-tapping/pressing the desired schedult - short-tap/press leads to editing) be achieved via 'shortcut' by long-tapping/pressing the schedule's icon (Standard), remaining button (Off), temperature (Holiday), valve state (Party), and humidity (Temporary).
+* **Advanced:** Switching between the five different schedules (Standard, Holiday, Party, Temporary, Off) can (besides the general way of swiping and long-tapping/pressing the desired schedule - short-tap/press leads to editing) be achieved via 'shortcut' by long-tapping/pressing the schedule's icon (Standard), remaining button (Off), temperature (Holiday), valve state (Party), and humidity (Temporary).

 Swiping the upper section leads to further settings and information: